The Complete Guide to Pin Parvati Pass Trek

 When you’re working your muscles a lot, you need to keep them loose and flexible.
 For this, you can do some stretching exercises – stretch your hamstrings, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.

-Things to take on the Pin Parvati trek
+➤ Things to Take on the Pin Parvati Pass trek

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
 A rain cover for backpack is essential.
 Parvati Valley, especially, is prone to rain showers.